moloni-es/woocommerce/README.md

 ## Changelog

 ### 1.0.40
-* Validate Spanish VAT numbers
+* FEATURE: Validate Spanish VAT numbers
+* FEATURE: New way to set new customers numbers

 ### 1.0.39
 * FIX: Fixed error on product edit in older versions of WooCommerce